billbostick/badmin/README.md

       HasRole::can insteadof Authorizable;
   }
 ```
+### Step 5

-5. Use artisan to publish package features:
+Use artisan to publish package features:

 ```
   $ php artisan vendor:publish
 ```

+### Step 6

-6. Use artisan to run the migration scripts:
+Use artisan to run the migration scripts:

 ```
   $ php artisan migrate
 ```

+### Step 7

-7. Add the following to your app/Http/Kernel.php
+Add the following to your app/Http/Kernel.php

 ```php
     protected $routeMiddleware = [